 The Hush, Hush Series by Becca Fitzpatrick

 My final recommendation is quite possibly my most embarrassing — this is basically in the “guilty pleasure” section of my bookshelf.
-More in the Twilight vein of literature than anything else, the four-part Hush, Hush series is very good.
-Nora is a typical teenager until she meets a dark and mysterious guy in chemistry…sound familiar?
-Soon, she is thrown into a world of (spoiler alert) angels, demons, and forces more powerful than she could imagine — and she’s caught in the middle of it all.
-I recently dusted this one off and, although cringey and certain sections that seemed to be borderline unhealthy relationship behavior, I could not put it down.
+More in the Twilight vein of literature than anything else, the four-part Hush, Hush series is lots of fun.
+Nora is a typical teenager until she meets a dark and mysterious guy in chemistry.
+Sound familiar?
+Soon, she is thrown into a world of (spoiler alert) angels, demons, and forces more powerful than she could imagine — and she’s somehow always caught in the middle and the key to solving everything.
+I recently dusted this one off and, although sometimes cringey and certain sections with some borderline unhealthy relationship behavior, I could not put it down.

-The plot is different enough from the genre that it will keep you on your toes, the mysteries are too intriguing to give up on before you can unwind them, and the foggy Maine town creates the perfect backdrop for yet another battle between good and evil for the heart of a mortal.
+The plot is different enough from the genre (at least the ones I’ve previously read) that it will keep you on your toes, the mysteries are too intriguing to give up on before you can unwind them, and the foggy Maine town creates the perfect backdrop for yet another battle between good and evil for the heart of a mortal.
 Plus, the enigmatic leading man is worthy of a whole nother paragraph (*sigh*).
 At least it will get your mind off of the…well, you know.